anmuel/tslint-noif/README.md

 # tslint-noif [![Build Status](https://travis-ci.org/anmuel/tslint-noif.svg?branch=master)](https://travis-ci.org/anmuel/tslint-noif)

-A tslint rule extension to prohibit the usage of `if`-statements.
+A tslint rule extension to prohibit the usage of conditional statements such as `if` or `switch`.
 It's a bit radical I guess :)

 ## Usage